jimiadams/jimiadams.github.io/_pages/projects.md

 ### [Diffusion Processes: Social Network Influences on Health Behaviors & Outcomes](/projects/diffusion/)
 <img src="../images/JHSB_4by4.png" width="200px" align="left" />

 What do smoking, HIV/AIDS, hypertension and flu have in common?
 The possibility of being shaped by one's peers and shaping who we select as friends.
-I'm primarily interesed in the diffusion/influence part of these processes, but estimating those properly also requires accounting for the selection side of the equation.
+I'm primarily interested in the diffusion/influence part of these processes, but estimating those properly also requires accounting for the selection side of the equation.

 (This work has previously been funded in part by the [National Institutes of Health](https://www.lrp.nih.gov/eligibility-programs#ex-disparities-content), and the Colorado Department of Public Health & Environment.)